Why We Refuse to Work with Certain Dog Shelters

 Some had horrible hygiene conditions.
 No cleaning.
 No regular bathing.
 You could smell the suffering before you even saw it.

-I had brought a no-kill shelter (the one we currently work with) owner with me that day.
+I had brought a shelter (the one we currently work with) owner with me that day.
 She was ready — she wanted to take all of the dogs with her.
 She couldn’t stand the conditions either.

+But the man refused.
 He wouldn’t let them go.

 Why?